-Anxiety can cause a host of unfortunate aches and pains that make it even more difficult to manage your anxiety.
+Anxiety can cause a host of unfortunate aches and pains that make it even more challenging to manage your anxiety.
 It's hard enough to handle all of the stressful thoughts you have shooting around in your mind.
 It gets much harder when you also have to try to live through physical ailments that arise from your anxiety.

 This is the case with muscle cramps - a common anxiety symptom that makes it much harder to go about your day to day life.
-This article will explore muscle cramps and the how to quickly overcome them.
+This article will explore muscle cramps and the how to overcome them.